City Council Rules and Policies

 - The City Clerk shall indicate by a bell, buzzer or voice when the allotted three (3) minutes time period has expired.

 E. Signs, Placards, Banners.
-For public safety purposes, no signs or placards mounted on sticks, posts, poles or similar structure shall be allowed in the Council Chambers.
+For public safety purposes, no signs or placards mounted on sticks, posts, poles or similar structures shall be allowed in the Council Chambers.
 Other signs, placards, banners, shall not disrupt meetings or interfere with others’ visual rights.

 F. Overhead/Visual Displays.
 The presenting of information through the City’s audio/visual equipment is an allowable use by City Staff, by applicants during Site Plan Review and quasi-judicial proceedings or other applicable situations subject to City Council authorization.
 Persons making a scheduled presentation before the City Council who intend to present information through the City’s audio/visual equipment shall coordinate with the City Manager before the close of business the day prior to the meeting.

 G. Decorum – City Council.
 While the Council is in session, the members thereof shall preserve order and decorum and shall not, by conversation or otherwise, delay or interrupt the proceedings nor the peace of the Council and shall obey all orders of the Council or its Mayor/Chair, except as otherwise provided.
-The Mayor/Chair shall preserve strict order and decorum at all meetings.

 Every Councilmember desiring to speak shall address the Mayor/Chair and, upon recognition by the Mayor/Chair, shall confine them self to the question under debate and shall avoid all personalities and inappropriate language.

-Generally, a Councilmember having ·an administrative inquiry shall address his/her question to the City Manager, who may answer or designate a member of the City Staff to answer.
+Generally, a Councilmember having an administrative inquiry shall address his/her question to the City Manager, who may answer or designate a member of the City Staff to answer.

 A Councilmember once recognized, shall not be interrupted while speaking unless called to order by the Mayor/Chair, and unless a point of order is raised by another member or unless the speaker chooses to yield to questions from another member.
 All members of the Council shall demonstrate the utmost courtesy to each other, to City employees, and to public members appearing before the Council and shall refrain at all times from rude and derogatory remarks, reflections as to integrity, abusive comments, and statements as to motives and personalities.
 Councilmembers shall confine their remarks to the issues before the Council.